redhat-developer/app-services-cli/CONTRIBUTING.md

 This will also start a local Keycloak instance at [`http://localhost:8000`](http://localhost:8000) for authentication from the CLI.
 When Keycloak is up and running, log in as an admin (username: `admin`, password: `admin`).
 Next, you will need to import the custom realm and client for the RHOAS CLI by running `make mock-api/keycloak/import-realm`.
-Once complete you should see the `rhoas-cli` client in a `sso-external` realm from the Keycloak admin panel.
+Once complete you should see the `rhoas-cli-prod` client in a `sso-external` realm from the Keycloak admin panel.

 ### `make mock-api/keycloak/import-realm`

-Imports a Keycloak realm and `rhoas-cli` client.
+Imports a Keycloak realm and `rhoas-cli-prod` client.

 ### Logging in